 Meet Rachel

 Hello, Friend, and welcome to Cranberry Tea Time!
-Thank you for coming to visit with me.
+Thank you for coming to visit me.
 I’m Rachel, a wife, a mother, and a sinner saved by grace.
 I have dysautonomia; it is a chronic illness, and it makes life challenging.
-I am mostly homebound due to muscle weakness, intense fatigue, and migraines.
+I am mostly homebound due to weakness, fatigue, post-exertional malaise, and sensory overload.
 I am learning to take life one day at a time, to rely on God’s strength, and to rest in His grace.
 Despite the difficulties I face, I am very blessed.
 God has given me a wonderful family and blessings beyond what I deserve.

 Meet the Family

-God has entrusted three precious children, William, Adelaide, and Stafford to our care.
+God has entrusted four children, William, Adelaide, Stafford, and Gresham, to our care.
 They brighten my days while simultaneously wearing me out!
 I wouldn’t trade them for anything.

-William is a 14 year old boy who loves the Lord and loves his family.
-William enjoys going to school, reading, building with Legos, solving the Rubik's Cube, and playing football.
+William is 17 years old, and he loves the Lord and loves his family.
+William enjoys school, reading, choir, theater, Legos, and other nerdy things.
 He is kind, helpful, and has a good sense of humor.
+He helps us daily with caring for Stafford and Gresham.

-Adelaide is a 10 year old girl who loves Jesus and her family.
-She likes to sing, and we often say that living with Adelaide is like living in a musical!
-She is playful, loving, and affectionate.
+Adelaide is a 13 year old girl who loves Jesus and her family.
+She likes to sing, draw, make various crafts, and participate in theater at school.
+She is sweet and helpful.
+She helps us every day with caring for our Littles.

 Cranberry Tea Time